Academy of Mount St. Ursula

-In keeping with its Catholic identity and Ursuline tradition, the academy focuses greatly on community service.
-The school's motto is Serviam.
-This is the motto of all schools of the Ursuline Sisters of the Roman Union.
-The young women are required to complete a certain number of hours volunteering.
-They have joined with the young men of Cardinal Hayes High School in the "Cardinal Hayes Program Exceptional Children".
-The program takes place most Sundays during the academic year.
-There, the students join in helping children and adults with special needs.
-Students also are involved in service activities through the United Nations, in their parish, elementary schools and community organizations.

 Location and history

 Foundation

-In 1854, the Rev. John Casper Metzler, C.Ss.R., the first pastor of the German-speaking Church of the Immaculate Conception, requested that a group of Ursulines from St. Louis, Missouri, come to his new parish in Melrose, then the southern tip of Westchester County, to teach girls.
+In 1854, John Casper Metzler, C.Ss.R., the first pastor of the German-speaking Church of the Immaculate Conception, requested that a group of Ursulines from St. Louis, Missouri, come to his new parish in Melrose, then the southern tip of Westchester County, to teach girls.
 The nuns, who had arrived in St. Louis in 1848, had originally come from Ödenburg (now Sopron), in the Kingdom of Hungary, and Landshut, in the Kingdom of Bavaria.
 As their first missionary community had grown quickly, the nuns visited the village of Melrose and accepted the invitation with the permission of their archbishop, Peter Kenrick.
 On May 15, 1855, Mother Magdalen Stehlin, O.S.U., set out again for Melrose with three companions to establish a new monastery there.

 By the end of the summer there were 11 Ursuline nuns in the area living with the Hennings and other families while the monastery was being built.
 It is said that Archbishop John Hughes himself chose the site in the village of Morrisania, near what is now the intersection of Cauldwell and Westchester Avenues.

 The early years

 By October 1, 1855, the monastery had been completed and occupied by the Ursulines and began to offer classes.
-Several of the nuns were very young and exceedingly competent.
-Pupils in the school excelled in music, art, language, and drama.
 Almost immediately, the school students and the young girls choosing to enter the monastery came from both the German-speaking community of Immaculate Conception and beyond.
 The academy and monastery were incorporated together by the New York State legislature in 1868 as the Ursuline Convent.